pretix/pretix-docs/docs/guides/widget.md

 **Deprecation schedule**:
 Starting with pretix 2025.6.0 (released late June, 2025), all users of version 1 will be automatically upgraded to version 2.
 We are intentionally keeping this time frame short to help users comply with the [European Accessibility Act](https://en.wikipedia.org/wiki/European_Accessibility_Act).

-## Troubleshooting

-### The code copied from this page does not work

-If you want to apply code examples from this page to your own event and website, you need to replace the strings with the ones matching your event.
-The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon` or the event series `series`.
-Your own event will use different organizer and event slugs.
-If you are using a different domain, then you will also need to use a different base URL.

-If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
-The most straightforward way to obtain the right code is using the code generator.
-Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.